vitessio/website/content/en/docs/16.0/reference/vreplication/tablet_selection.md

 ### Cells

-By default the `TabletPicker` will only look for viable (healthy and serving) source tablets within the local cell of the calling process — the `vtgate` managing the VStream or the target `vttablet` for the VReplication stream — and it will select a random one from the candidate list.
-If you want to support cross-cell streams then you will need to specify the list of cells or any [CellAlias](https://vitess.io/docs/reference/programs/vtctl/cell-aliases/) that contain the list of potential cells using the `--cells` flag in your VReplication workflow commands like [`MoveTables`](../movetables/) or the
-[`VStreamFlags.Cells`](https://pkg.go.dev/vitess.io/vitess/go/vt/proto/vtgate#VStreamFlags) field in a [`VStreamRequest`](https://pkg.go.dev/vitess.io/vitess/go/vt/proto/vtgate#VStreamRequest).
+By default the `TabletPicker` will only look for viable (healthy and serving) source tablets of the specified tablet type(s) within the local cell of the calling process — the `vtgate` managing the VStream or the target `vttablet` for the VReplication stream — and it will select a random one from the candidate list.
+If you want to support cross-cell streams then you will need to specify the list of cells or any [CellAlias](https://vitess.io/docs/reference/programs/vtctl/cell-aliases/) that contain a list of cells using the `--cells` flag in your VReplication workflow commands like [`MoveTables`](../movetables/) or the [`VStreamFlags.Cells`](https://pkg.go.dev/vitess.io/vitess/go/vt/proto/vtgate#VStreamFlags) field in a [`VStreamRequest`](https://pkg.go.dev/vitess.io/vitess/go/vt/proto/vtgate#VStreamRequest).

 ### Tablet Types

 #### VReplication
-For VReplication, the server side default which determines the candidate types made available for potential selection in a stream is set using the
-[`vttablet` `--vreplication_tablet_type` flag](../flags/#vreplication_tablet_type) (default value is `in_order:REPLICA,PRIMARY`).
+For VReplication, the server side default which determines the candidate types made available for potential selection as the source for a stream is set using the [`vttablet` `--vreplication_tablet_type` flag](../flags/#vreplication_tablet_type) (default value is `in_order:REPLICA,PRIMARY`).
 The target tablet will provide this value to the `TabletPicker` to determine the viable source tablet candidates.
 You can override this default on the client side using your workflow command's `--tablet_types` flag.

 You can also specify an order of preference for the tablet types using the `in_order:` prefix in both the server and client flags.
 For example,